Ukraine tour highlights

 Strategic Missile Force Museum, Pervomaysk

 Join a local guide for a tour of the Strategic Missile Force Museum on our Ukraine Discovery Trip.
 Descend into the depths of this decommissioned military base to discover the original control room of the most powerful Cold War Soviet missile, the R-36M2 'Governor' bomb, which was nicknamed 'Satan' by the Americans.
-Part of a 150-metre subterranean tunnel network, take a seat in the commander’s chair and push the red button that would have once launched fatal missiles from their underground silos located within the museum’s grounds.
-Today, we are grateful that only alarms and lights are activated from this nerve-centre, no weapons.
+Part of a 150-meter subterranean tunnel network, take a seat in the commander’s chair and push the red button that would have once launched fatal missiles from their underground silos located within the museum’s grounds.
+Today, we are grateful that only alarms and lights are activated from this nerve-center, no weapons.
 But this is a stark visualisation of the grave power that this former USSR republic once had.

 Solo travel in Ukraine

-Travelling solo doesn’t mean traveling alone, as you’ll discover on our small group vacations to Ukraine.
-Each of our trips is designed to suit solo travllers and on most trips, you’ll find that around half of all guests are traveling solo.
+Traveling solo doesn’t mean traveling alone, as you’ll discover on our small group vacations to Ukraine.
+Each of our trips is designed to suit solo travelers and on most trips, you’ll find that around half of all guests are traveling solo.
 Visiting Ukraine as part of a small group means you’ll get to explore with the guidance of an experienced tour leader to illuminate all the fascinating highlights of the country, while enjoying the company of like-minded fellow travelers.